-The main aim of the programme is to ensure that physiotherapists qualifying from UWE Bristol are fit for practice and purpose by being reflective, competent practitioners and critical thinkers.
-The programme aims to enable the learner to embrace the role of the physiotherapist as a practitioner, partner, leader and an advocate to the patient.
-Graduates should be able to take responsibility for their own professional development and be able to implement safe, ethical and effective delivery of physiotherapy services in a wide variety of inter-professional and multicultural contexts.
+The main aim of the programme is to ensure that physiotherapists qualifying from UWE are fit for practice and purpose by being reflective, competent practitioners and critical thinkers.
+The programme aims to enable learners to embrace the role of the physiotherapist as a practitioner, partner, leader and an advocate to the patient.
+Graduates should be able to take responsibility for their own professional development and be able to implement safe, ethical and effective delivery of physiotherapy services in a wide variety of interprofessional and multicultural contexts.
 The programme also aims to: